 SELECT p FROM Player p WHERE p.teams IS EMPTY

 Data retrieved: All players who do not belong to a team.

 Description: The teams relationship field of the Player entity is a collection.
-If a player does not belong to a team, the teams collection is empty, and the conditional expression is TRUE.
+If a player does not belong to a team, then the teams collection is empty and the conditional expression is TRUE.

 SELECT DISTINCT p FROM Player p WHERE p.salary BETWEEN :lowerSalary AND :higherSalary

 Data retrieved: The players whose salaries fall within the range of the specified salaries.